zense/IIITB-StudentKit/docs/clubs.md

 ## Food Committee

-Food Committee at IIITB is responsible for managing meals and canteen services in IIITB.
-IIITB has students from all across the country so it's a tough job to satisfy everyone's taste but we at Food Committee try our best to do so and in this process get a lot of criticism.
+Food Committee at IIIT Bangalore is responsible for managing meals and canteen services in IIIT Bangalore.
+IIIT Bangalore has students from all across the country so it's a tough job to satisfy everyone's taste but we at Food Committee try our best to do so and in this process get a lot of criticism.
 Well, going past the such criticism sometimes is what makes us strong at the end of the day.
 It is extremely important to have managerial skills as a professional and we are pretty sure this is the right place to start as we get to talk to students regarding their food preferences, manage administration and caterers regarding budget, menus and special food for special occasions.
 When we see empty plates after a meal, it is simply heartwarming as it gives us an immense satisfaction that we helped someone have a great meal.

-So join us and let's try making a comfortable stay and better eating experience for everyone at IIITB.
+So join us and let's try making a comfortable stay and better eating experience for everyone at IIIT Bangalore.

 ## Innovation Studio

-Innovation Studio is a student body, which was formalized in Feb, 2017, with the guidance of <a href="http://www.iiitb.org/" target="_blank">IIITB Innovation Center</a> and IIITB Faculty.
+Innovation Studio is a student body, which was formalized in Feb, 2017, with the guidance of <a href="http://www.iiitb.org/" target="_blank">IIIT Bangalore Innovation Center</a> and IIIT Bangalore Faculty.
 We started with an aim to foster creative thinking to deliver products that the society needs.
-We want to develop an ecosystem which provides students with a necessary platform to realize their ideas by utilizing the guidance provided by our faculty, alumni and the strong network of IIITB.
+We want to develop an ecosystem which provides students with a necessary platform to realize their ideas by utilizing the guidance provided by our faculty, alumni and the strong network of IIIT Bangalore.
-Our motto is to promote informal learning and unleash the latent technical and entrepreneurial spirit of IIITB.
+Our motto is to promote informal learning and unleash the latent technical and entrepreneurial spirit of IIIT Bangalore.

 Find us on <a href="https://www.facebook.com/Innovation-Studio-IIIT-B-1281436805245370/" target="_blank">Facebook</a>.

 ## Movie Club

-IIITB's Movie Club consists of huge community of movie lovers in the campus who discuss the latest cine world buzz in an active Facebook group.
+IIIT Bangalore's Movie Club consists of huge community of movie lovers in the campus who discuss the latest cine world buzz in an active Facebook group.
 Movies connect us.
 The sole purpose of the club is to develop acute movie watching skills to nurture depth in film viewing and appreciation.
 The collective movie watching experience with best friends is fun at another level needless to say.
 Being movie enthusiasts, we know that feeling, hence, we organise bi-monthly movie screenings of popular movies for everyone in the campus to make memorable moments which will be cherished lifelong.

 ## Music Club

 Music club, as the name suggests, is pretty straightforward in its aims and objectives.
 If you are a singer, an instrumentalist or just a music enthusiast, you are welcome to join us.
 Music club has been around for as long as the college has.We have had amazing people, with incredible passion and talent, enthrall us with their awesomeness.
 We organise musical nights, where everyone who's part of the club (and others if time permits) get to perform.
-People in the club also get opportunities to be part of IIITB Foundation day, infin8, Spandan and convocation.
+People in the club also get opportunities to be part of IIIT Bangalore Foundation day, infin8, Spandan and convocation.
 Being a part of the club is a wonderful opportunity to meet people equally passionate as you, people with varied tastes in music and people who might give you a new perspective in the way you look at music.
 Those late night jamming sessions and musical nights will be totally worth the time you invest.

 Find us on <a href="https://www.facebook.com/iiitbmusicon/">Facebook</a>.

 ## Placement Committee

-Placement Committe (Final year students) in IIITB is an interface between students and the numerous companies that visit our campus.
+Placement Committe (Final year students) in IIIT Bangalore is an interface between students and the numerous companies that visit our campus.
 We help student prepare for placements as well as organise company drives on campus.
 Being a part of Placement Committee gives us an opportunity to interact with each and every member of our batch, and after the placements of each and everyone, the feeling of joy and satisfaction we get is just out of the world.
 We work closely with the administration and faculty members of the Placement Cell which in itself gives us an immense amount of exposure compared to others.

-## SPICMACAY IIITB Chapter
+## SPICMACAY IIIT Bangalore Chapter

 <a href="http://spicmacay.com/" target="_blank">SPIC MACAY</a> (Society for the Promotion of Indian Classical Music and Culture Amongst Youth) is a non-political, nationwide, voluntary movement founded in 1977 by Dr Kiran Seth, Professor-Emeritus at IIT-Delhi who was awarded the ‘Padma Shri’ for his contribution to the arts in 2009.
 It organises programmes of classical music and dance, folk arts, crafts, yoga, classic cinema screenings, heritage walks, etc. inside school and college campuses throughout the world to make students more aware about Indian and world heritage.
 This initiative makes education more holistic and meaningful as it highlights all that is abstract, subtle, inspiring and mystical in the world teaching one to look within oneself.